Batavia FTC Robotics State Qualifying Competition

 Purchase can be made with cash, check, or credit card.

-Pre-order lunch forms need to be turned in at check in time or by 9:30 am.
+Pre-order lunch forms need to be turned in at check in time or by 9:00 am. (forms available the Thursday before the event)

 "No one that comes to our regional goes away hungry!"